May we know and sense God in every human interaction. May God's ways become our ways and God's work become our work.

 Friday, December 12, 2014

-We will find Jesus in the songs and laughter of children and in the wisdom of those who seek peace on earth and goodwill to all.
-We will we find Jesus where the oppressed are set free and the downcast are given hope.
+We will find Jesus in the wisdom and courage of those who seek peace on earth and goodwill to all.
+We will find Jesus where the oppressed are set free, the excluded are welcomed in, and the downcast are shown compassion.

-So in our everyday lives, may we work to make our parts of God's world into the kinds of places where Jesus can be found.
+So in our everyday lives, may we work to make our parts of God's world into those kinds of places.

 Humiliation In Bethlehem - Verlyn Verbrugge in CRC Network